 Fiber Arts and Weaving at JMU

-The fiber arts program emphasizes student engagement in both in studio practice and critical research.
-Students will learn to weave on-loom while also being introduced to many off-loom processes like wet felting, spinning, knitting, crochet, surface design, stitch and screen-printing.
+Students will examine the relationships among material, process, and maker, as well as the critical role that cloth and fiber processes have played in global economic marketplaces historically.
+The fiber arts program emphasizes student engagement in both studio practice and critical research.
+Students will learn to weave on-loom while also being introduced to many off-loom processes like wet felting, spinning, knitting, crochet, surface design, stitching, and screen-printing.

 Fiber Arts and Weaving

 As practicing professionals themselves, professors support the development of students as artists and/or designers regardless of whether students produce work for commercial trade or fine art exhibitions.
-Additionally, many students choose to work on the boundaries of the medium by exploring fashion, sculpture, video, ceramics, painting, metal arts, performance and installation as part of their practice.
-Experimenting with materials and methods is encouraged as students develop individual creative practices.
-Interdisciplinary strategies of making are valued.

 The fibers area regularly brings contemporary artists and curators to speak on campus and conduct studio visits with students.
-Recent guest lecturers include Jen Bervin, Geraldine Craig, Surabhi Ghosh, Allyson Mitchell, Danny Orendorff, Rowland Ricketts, III and Shannon Stratton.
+Recent guest lecturers include Jen Bervin, Geraldine Craig, Surabhi Ghosh, Allyson Mitchell, Danny Orendorff, Rowland Ricketts, III, and Shannon Stratton.

 Graduate Program in Fibers